 For complete details on how the challenge works and our other challenges available, click here.

 A. We encourage you to report your special events right after they are completed, so you don't keep cash in your desk.
 Click here to request a bag for the cash that you receive and print a campaign report.
 After completing the report (see below for instructions), you can drop off the report and money at TAUW, 1430 S. Boulder; call your campaign staff or CF for pick-up, or e-mail firstname.lastname@example.org.

 A. We've put together an informational video with instructions to help you.
 Click here for the video and written instructions.

 The instructions also are on the Campaign Report Return Envelope.
 Remember, you can submit multiple reports, but the reports are not cumulative, so you should only report results included in the envelope.

-After the report is ready, copies are stapled to the outside, and the envelope is sealed, you may drop off the report, call your staff person or LE for pick-up, or e-mail email@example.com.
+After the report is ready, copies are stapled to the outside, and the envelope is sealed, you may drop off the report, call your staff person or CF for pick-up, or e-mail email@example.com.

 A. We use the information to inform, recognize and thank our donors.
 We value the privacy of every donor and do not sell or share their personal information with anyone outside our organization.

 We are making this concerted effort to gather the names of our donors so that we may have a more personal relationship with them, keeping them informed of how their gift is being used and what's happening at the United Way.

 Many companies conveniently provide pledge information in a spreadsheet with name, address, e-mail and pledge amount, instead of copies of the cards.
 If that works best for you, e-mail the spreadsheet to firstname.lastname@example.org.